Discover Music City, Where Music Lives!

 Musicians Hall of Fame & Museum

-The Nashville Municipal Auditorium is home to the Musicians Hall of Fame and Museum, which honors musicians from stars to studio players, representing all genres of music - from Hank Williams Sr. to The Red Hot Chili Peppers and Motown to Southern Rock.
+The Nashville Municipal Auditorium is home to the Musicians Hall of Fame and Museum, which honors musicians from stars to studio players, representing all genres of music- from Hank Williams Sr. to The Red Hot Chili Peppers and Motown to Southern Rock.
+The Musicians Hall of Fame Grammy Gallery showcases interactive stations, teaching students the art of songwriting, production, engineering and recording, as well as coaching them on how to sing backup, rap and record.

 Built in 1892, the Ryman Auditorium is a National Historic Landmark, the Pollstar Theatre Venue of the Year and acoustically second only to the Mormon Tabernacle.
 It is most famous for being the home of the Grand Ole Opry from 1943-1974.
 See genuine artifacts from those early Opry years and have your picture taken on the stage graced by legends from Houdini and Hank Williams to Keith Urban and Kings of Leon.
 Backstage tours are available.
-NEW in 2015: The Ryman is expanding!
-The expansion will add a café, new event space and a multi-media history tour.
+The newly expanded Ryman Auditorium includes a new café, new event space and a multimedia history tour, The Soul of Nashville.

 Schermerhorn Symphony Center

-Schermerhorn Symphony Center is home to the critically-acclaimed Nashville Symphony.
-In addition to the GRAMMY®-winning orchestra’s more than 100 classical, pop, family, and special concert events each season, the Symphony hosts a wide range of performances, including jazz, world music, recitals, choral concerts, and more.
+Schermerhorn Symphony Center is home to the eight-time GRAMMY® Award-winning Nashville Symphony.
+In addition to more than 100 classical, pops, jazz and family concerts each season, the Symphony also hosts dozens of visiting artists and provides free education and community programs.

 Tennessee Performing Arts Center

 TPAC’s Broadway Series and Nashville Repertory Theatre offer groups diverse and affordable theatre experiences.
-Exciting upcoming events include Broadway’s Chicago, Camelot, Blue Man Group, Kinky Boots, Pippin, and Newsies.
-Group benefits include educational materials, post-show Q&As, meet & greets with the cast, master classes, acting workshops, and free bus parking.
+Exciting upcoming events include Broadway’s The Sound of Music, The Bodyguard, The Curious Incident of the Dog in the Night-Time, and Riverdance–The 20th Anniversary World Tour.
+Group benefits include educational materials, post-show Q&As, workshops, and free bus parking.

 Don’t miss the following exciting musical productions: